zhuang96/overthewire_bandit/bandit_19.md

 #Code Input
 Open shell and login to server (you need to connect to port 2220 instead of 22):
->$ ssh bandit18@bandit.labs.overthewire.org -p 2220
+>$ ssh bandit19@bandit.labs.overthewire.org -p 2220

 Type password from bandit18:

-You'll automatically get logged out because once you run ssh it will read .bashrc which is modified to log you out.
-What you want to do is to login without having .bashrc being run.
->$ ssh -t bandit18@bandit.labs.overthewire.org /bin/sh

-Logging in with 'ssh -t' will create a remote "temporary" ssh connection. "/bin/sh" will run a bash shell (instead of the regular shell) which does not read .bashrc

-Enter the password again and read the readme file:
->$ ls

->readme

->$ cat readme

 >IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x

+After typing 'ls', we see that there is a locked directory (bandit20-do).
+Using the command line ls -l, we can figure out what type of owner of the file:
+>$ ls -l

+We get:
+total 8
+-rwsr-x--- 1 bandit20 bandit19 7370 Nov 14  2014 bandit20-do

+To get the password, type in:
+>$ ./bandit20-do cat /etc/bandit_pass/bandit20

-Password to the next level: IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x
+Password to the next level: GbKksEFF4yrVs6il55v6gwY5aVje5f0j